Peace in our World, Oak Elementary School, 2017

 1. A straightforward painting of a map.
 I included lettering on either side so that the world map aspect ratio stayed accurate.
 It felt literal, inelegant to me.
-I crossed my fingers that they would not pick this one.
+I didn’t love it:

 As I was noodling on how to elegantly incorporate a map, I was drinking a cappuccino and saw what could be mistaken for a world map on the inside of the cup.

-I started thinking about what other context, maybe more inspiring than a ceramic mug, might I be able to sneak in a world map?
+I started thinking about another context, maybe more inspiring than a ceramic mug, might I be able to sneak in a world map?